jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 These issues are tackled in this fork, either by implementing a fix here or by backporting a fix by Combodo.

 * #1402 Ticket from email: duplicating tickets (use_message_as_uid = true) (recommendation)
+* #2181 Mail to Ticket: Sometimes duplicate ticket from mail-to-ticket (suggested fix, implemented by Combodo)
 * #1489 Emoji might cause Ticket from eMail to hang (reported issue, fix by Combodo)
 * #1628 Mail to Ticket: FindCaller (suggested fix, implemented by Combodo)
 * #1781 Mail to Ticket Automation: Case log - link to user; caselog enhancement (no solution in Combodo version)
 * #1793 Mail to Ticket Automation: set IMAP undelete  (no solution in Combodo version.
 Pull request made, but not accepted because of worries about conflicts.)
-* #1859 Mail to Ticket Automation - issue with long subjects (+ solution) (some feedback, no solution in Combodo version.
-Pull request made.)
+* #1859 Mail to Ticket Automation - issue with long subjects (+ solution) (some feedback, pull request accepted by Combodo)
 * #1924 Mail to Ticket: processing order of e-mails is not chronologically on Microsoft Exchange/O365 and Google GMail (no solution in Combodo version)
 * #1925 Mail to Ticket: malformed headers (some feedback, no solution in Combodo version.
 Pull request made.)
 * #1930 Mail to Ticket: improved parsing of from: address (suggested fix, implemented by Combodo)